petershin/liferay-learn/docs/courses/latest/en/web-site-manager/workflow-and-publishing-tools/working-with-the-50th-anniversary-publication.md

 1. Click _New_ &rarr; _Event_ and specify

-   * Title: Clarity is Turning 50!
+   * Title: _Clarity is Turning 50!_
-   * Summary: Clarity is turning 50, so let's celebrate!
+   * Summary: _Clarity is turning 50, so let's celebrate!_
-   * Body: Check out our limited-time only frames!
-Clarity turned 50, and we're excited to offer these frames while they last.
+   * Body: _Check out our limited-time only frames!
+Clarity turned 50, and we're excited to offer these frames while they last._
-   * Banner Image: <!-- We need one -->
+   * Banner Image: Select the _clarity-special-frames_ image.

 1. Click _Submit for Workflow_.